 After your procedure, you will spend a couple of hours in the recovery area, where our specialized recovery nurses will carefully monitor you while the anesthesia wears off.
 If you experience any pain, nausea or discomfort, your nurse will be there to help you.

 We will help you get out of bed and start moving as soon as safely possible.
 This helps reduce the risk of developing blood clots and breathing issues.
-You might wake up with a dry mouth and raspy voice after any type of operation.
+You might wake up with a dry mouth and a raspy voice after any type of operation.
 You may feel thirsty.
 Be sure to ask your care team before eating or drinking anything.

-Your diet after surgery
+Your diet after bariatric surgery

 You will need to give your stomach a few days to heal and can expect to be on a liquid diet for several weeks after your procedure.